natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A6M3%20mod.%2022Ko.md

 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->

-* No Armor Protection
+* No armour Protection
-* Not Self-Sealing Fuel Tanks
+* No self-sealing fuel tanks

 === Modifications and economy ===
 {{Specs-Economy}}